mashiur2005/cci24032013/README.md

    `ccidist/ccidist-model/src/main/resources/migration.sql`

    The section "epub files" in the script inserts some sample epub files into the database.
 The script needs to be edited to provide the absolute path of these files.
-Do this by replacing the string <absolute-path> with the corresponding path on you machine.
+Do this by replacing the string `<absolute-root` with the corresponding path on you machine.

 6. Make sure the application can access the database